areed1192/td-ameritrade-python-api/README.md

 **Step 1 - Start the Script:**

-While in Visual Studio Code, right click anywhere in the code editor while in the `test_td_client.py` file.
+While in Visual Studio Code, right click anywhere in the code editor while in the file that contains your code.
 The following dropdown will appear:

 ![Terminal Dropdown](https://raw.githubusercontent.com/areed1192/td-ameritrade-python-api/master/samples/instructions/photos/terminal_dropdown.jpg "Terminal Dropdown")